How much do you know about eels? Find out more at Parramatta's Eel Festival

 They may not be the most cuddly creates but eels are an important animal for Parramatta’s local Darug people, the Burramattagal tribe, and are the namesake of the area.

 Get to know more about these underwater creatures and their significance in Indigenous culture at the Eel Festival, presented by Sydney Living Museums.
-The event will feature demonstrations, talks and tours, all centred around the humble eel.
+Now in its third year the event will feature demonstrations, talks and tours, all centred around the humble eel.

-The theme extends to the food – there’ll be cooked eel to sample, including a recipe from 1861 prepared by Sydney Living Museum’s resident colonial gastronomy expert, Jacqui Newling.
-Those feeling less adventurous can opt for homemade lemon myrtle scones with cream and lilly pilly jam instead.
+The theme extends to the food – there’ll be cooked eel to sample, including 'collared eel' made from a recipe dating back to 1816 and prepared by Sydney Living Museum’s resident colonial gastronomy expert, Jacqui Newling.
+Fred's Bush Tucker and Kallico Catering will also be serving up traditional and Indigenous dishes on the day.

 To help get you there a free shuttle service will run throughout the day from Parramatta Railway Station to Parramatta Ferry Wharf.